 When you’ve looked up how much local houses are selling for, it’s also worth looking at what the housing market is doing across the country.

-You’ll be able to see average national house prices as well as the number of properties being sold.
-This information can help you calculate house value so you have a rough idea how much your property will sell for.
+You should be able to see average national house prices as well as the number of properties being sold.
+This information can help you calculate house value so you have a rough idea how much your property might sell for.

-There are lots house price indexes which are released on a monthly basis.
-They all use different data sets so it’s worth checking out a few different indexes to get a full picture of the housing market.
+There are lots house price indexes that are released on a monthly basis.
+They all use different data sets so it’s worth checking out a few different indices to get a full picture of the housing market.

 Use a house value calculator

 If you’re looking for a rough estimate of your home value, there are a couple of places you can get this online, with a free house price index calculator.

 By far the most accurate valuations are from an estate agent.
 Try and get several of these to get a good idea of the value.

-You can also get a free valuation from the following websites:
+You can also get a free valuation from:

-Get an estate agent to calculate your house value
+Get an estate agent to value your house

 You could also ask an estate agency to calculate your house value.
 It’s worth doing this as these valuations can be more accurate.
 It’s also handy to be friends with a local estate agent as they can let you know as soon as properties come onto the market.